deathbeds/pidgy/docs/intro.md

 `jupyter` is propelled by a generalized interface for interactive computing that is language agnostic.
 Therefore, `jupyter` notebooks permits literate programming for many programming, but is restricted to the Markdown documentation language.

-In 2013, Fernando Perez, creator of IPython, wrote an essay about ["Literate computing" and computational reproducibility].
-He draws a distinction in [Literate Programming]

 ![](pidgy_literate_computing.jpeg)

 This work, the `pidgy` specification and implementation, demonstrates [Literate Computing] in the `jupyter` ecosystem.
-In `pidgy`, we identify [Documentation] as the overlapping features of [Literate Programming] and [Interactive Computing].
+Fernando Perez, creator of IPython, wrote an essay about ["Literate computing" and computational reproducibility] that identifies differences between in the act of authoring computational documents versus the intent of the resting document.
+Despite the differences, `pidgy` identifies [Documentation] as the overlapping features of [Literate Programming] & [Interactive Computing].
 When working in `pidgy`, units of code and narrative co-develop using [Markdown] as the input language.
 The primary heuristic behind the [Markdown] to [Python] translation is that `"code"`` blocks are to be executed and the narrative is cast as a string and indented.

 ![](literate_computing_venn.jpeg)